govuk-one-login/life-events-platform/doc/infrastructure.md

 }
 ```

-To run automatically, this also requires an IAM user/role, and this should be configured in GitHub actions to create the environment variables `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID`.
+To enable GitHub to deploy, we also use the backend bootstrap module to configure an IAM role and federation.
+This needs to be disabled initially when creating the

-This infrastructure is configured in the `backend` directory of terraform config.
+This infrastructure is configured in the `backend` directory of terraform config, and the `backend-prod` folder.

 ## Creating a new hosted environment